-Objective 4.2.4 То ensure that multi-lot residential developments are con npatible v vith su rrounding land uses
+To ensure that multi-lot residential developments are compatible with surrounding land uses

-Policy 4.2.4.1 Buffering measures, to the satisfaction of the Subdivision Authority may be required at time of subdivision between residential uses and other, adjacent land uses.
+POLICIES 4.2.4.1 Buffering measures, to the satisfaction of the Subdivision Authority may be required at time of subdivision between residential uses and other, adjacent land uses.

-Objective 4.2.5 To encourage orderly growth and urban residential development within the County's unincorporated urban areas
+To encourage orderly growth and urban residential development within the County's unincorporated urban areas

-Policy 4.2.5.1 Notwithstanding that the use may be listed as a discretionary use in the District affecting the subject lands, the County shall discourage development within 1.6 km (1 mile) of an urban area that would adversely affect the urban centre unless, if in the opinion of the County, appropriate measures are taken to mitigate adverse effects and/or the use is provided for in an approved intermunicipal development plan.

-Policy 4.2.5.2 The County will only allow development in hamlet areas which will be compatible with the current capabilities and capacities for water supply and sewage disposal systems.
-Policy 4.2.5.3 New development in hamlets which does not have access to piped municipal potable water and piped sanitary sewer service systems should be planned and designed so that the lot size and lot configuration will permit re-subdivision to a higher density should municipal potable water and piped sanitary sewer service become available.
-Policy 4.2.5.4 Council may allow the expansion of hamlets, preferably onto lower

-Policy 4.2.5.4 Council may allow the expansion of hamlets, preferably onto lower capability agricultural land, if additional area is needed to accommodate growth.
+POLICIES 4.2.5.1 Notwithstanding that the use may be listed as a discretionary use in the District affecting the subject lands, the County shall discourage development within 1.6 km (1 mile) of an urban area that would adversely affect the urban centre unless, if in the opinion of the County, appropriate measures are taken to mitigate adverse effects and/or the use is provided for in an approved intermunicipal development plan.
+4.2.5.2 The County will only allow development in hamlet areas which will be compatible with the current capabilities and capacities for water supply and sewage disposal systems.
+4.2.5.3 New development in hamlets which does not have access to piped municipal potable water and piped sanitary sewer service systems should be planned and designed so that the lot size and lot configuration will permit re-subdivision to a higher density should municipal potable water and piped sanitary sewer service become available.
+4.2.5.4 Council may allow the expansion of hamlets, preferably onto lower capability agricultural land, if additional area is needed to accommodate growth.
 Council shall also encourage the development of vacant lots and underdeveloped opportunity sites and the redevelopment of older buildings within the hamlets, provided that the infill development or redevelopment will not adversely affect the surrounding areas.

-4.3 Industrial Policies
+4.3 INDUSTRIAL POLICIES